Why Choose LIU Brooklyn?

 Long Island University provides its students with more than $25 million annually in student aid that continues as you move through your academic career.
-To acknowledge good academic standing and to assist you with completing your degree the following is a sample of the type of scholarships the University offers its Adult Completion Program and continuing students:
+To acknowledge good academic standing and to assist you with completing your degree the following is a sample of the type of scholarships the University offers:

 Long Island University’s Brooklyn Campus offers 80 bachelor’s degrees, 95 master’s degrees, 8 dual degrees (bachelor’s/master’s), and 3 doctoral degrees, as well as certificate programs offered through the School of Continuing Studies.
 So, no matter what your profession or your area of interest, you are sure to find a quality academic program to meet your needs.
 A list of our academic programs is available here, or through the left-hand navigation panel.

 Many undergraduate, graduate and certificate courses are scheduled during the evenings and weekends, making it easy for working adults and for those with families to further their education.
 Visit our schedule of classes database to get a feeling for course times and availability.

 Our Office of Admissions is geared to service all kinds of students including those who are returning to school after a hiatus.
 All our admissions counselors and administrative staff can help you make critical educational decisions and to re-acclimate to a college campus environment.
 Moreover, we are dedicated to ensuring that your transition back to the college campus is seamless and hassle-free.
 So, we invite you to contact Richard Sunday, Senior Associate Dean of Admissions at Richard.Sunday@liu.edu or by phone at 718-488-1522 to get started with completing your degree.